Onboard fast. Pay right.

 Penalties for non-compliance are significant and can include fines, interest, and even imprisonment for severe defaults.

-• ESI non-payment: Penalty of ₹10,000, plus 12% interest.
+• ESI non-payment: Can attract a penalty of ₹10,000, plus 12% interest.

-• Late TDS: 1.5% per month interest plus a late fee of ₹200 per day.
+• Late TDS: Incurs 1.5% per month interest plus a late fee of ₹200 per day.

 Onboarding should begin on or before the employee's joining date.
 Key documents and registrations must be completed within 7-10 days of joining to ensure compliance with EPF, ESIC, and other statutory requirements.